 When adding new languages en masse, these differences become obvious very soon.
 Therefore, when equipped with rigid one-size-fits-all linguistic concepts, developers either have to "live with it" or build special modules to bypass the mainstream logic (which, obviously, does not make development cheaper and less error-prone).

 Therefore, there are no linguistic concepts defined in Carabao executables.
 All of them sit in the linguistic database, bundled together with the rest of the linguistic logic.
-The concept of metagrammar-based architecture has been described by Dr. Emily M. Bender from University of Washington.
-Strictly speaking, Carabao can be used to model any language, be it English, Chinese, German, or dolphines' clicks and whistles.
+Strictly speaking, Carabao can be used to model any language and redefine basic linguistic concepts on the fly, be it English, Chinese, German, or dolphines' clicks and whistles.

 In order to make the processing uniform, the beginning of the processing (shallow preprocessing and morphological analysis) is essentially converting the text string into a list of internal structures, based on the internal dictionary.
 Different modules are taking care of various segmentation modes: tokenization for languages not using white spaces (like Chinese, Japanese, Thai), decompounding for languages like German, Dutch, Finnish using compounds, desegmentation for languages like Vietnamese and Malay which insert spaces between parts of some words, and clitic extraction for many European and Semitic languages.
 As these operations are not trivial, these components are exposed via Carabao API having yet another use for the linguistic virtual machine.

 But the most important aspect of the linguistic abstraction is the actual "linguistic virtual machine" architecture.
 In order to run all the available languages on a new platform, the language models with all their linguistic instructions and concepts don't have to be ported; only the runtime, Carabao LVM itself, must be ported.
 Just like with any other virtual machine architecture-based systems, e.g. Java or .NET.